NobleMajo/NobleMajo/README.md

 ### Linter

-If the linter cannot perform one of the following tasks, an *additional tool* should be used or programmed to handle it:
+If used linter cannot perform one of the following tasks, an *additional tool* should be used or programmed to handle it:

 * **Warn about excessively large files** (e.g., max.
 240 KB)
-* **Warn about excessively large function bodies** (Example: max.
-60 lines)
+* **Warn about excessively large function bodies** (e.g., 60 lines)
 * **Warn about unused variables.**
 * **Warn about unused functions.**
 * **Warn about unused files.**